steevenakintilo/BadFootballBet/README.md

 ## Result

-Result of Arsenal VS Dortmund using only the last 3 games of each team and position of the league of 21 December 2024
+Result of Arsenal VS Dortmund using only the last 3 games of each team (Test done the 21 December 2024)

 ![image](https://github.com/user-attachments/assets/bd4d3f6f-4a6e-434f-89aa-eed276633b05)